Hims & Hers Health Inc. (HIMS) EPS is poised to hit -0.11 next quarter: How Investors Can Make It Count the Most?

 Hims & Hers Health Inc. (HIMS) Ownership Facts and Figures

-Now let’s turn our focus to how large-scale investors are working with this stock of the Household & Personal Products Industry.
+Another important factor to analyze is how key investors are playing towards the stock of the Household & Personal Products industry.
 Hims & Hers Health Inc.’s current insider ownership accounts for 0.70%, in contrast to 58.10% institutional ownership.

 Hims & Hers Health Inc. (HIMS) Earnings and Revenue Records

-In the latest quarterly report released, which was put into the public domain on 3/30/2021, the organization reported -$0.3 earnings per share (EPS) for the three months, lower than the consensus estimate (set at -$0.1) by -$0.2.
+If we go through the results of last quarter, which was made public on 3/30/2021, the company posted -$0.3 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at -$0.1) by -$0.2.
 This company achieved a return on equity of -23.51.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.1 per share during the current fiscal year.

 Hims & Hers Health Inc.’s EPS decrease for this current 12-month fiscal period is -365.70% and is forecasted to reach -0.26 in the upcoming year.